🌊 Introduction: The Rising Tide of Global Flooding

 The floods in 2025 have become one of the most destructive natural disasters globally.
 From Pakistan and Nepal to Florida and Nigeria, the nation faces terrible water levels - the cost of billions and pushes insurance systems to their limits in losses.

-For US homeowners and tenants, equally, especially in areas with high risks, understanding of flood insurance costs, how to get accurate flood insurance offers and what causes affect prizes affecting prizes.
+For US homeowners and tenants, equally, especially in areas with high risks, understanding of flood insurance costs, how to get accurate flood insurance quotes and what causes affect prices is crucial.

 📌 What Is Flood Insurance?